unnKoel/how-vue-works/README.md

   - [How can the default node version be set using NVM?](https://stackoverflow.com/questions/47190861/how-can-the-default-node-version-be-set-using-nvm)

-- executed twice on the reactive registration of v-if in v-if test.

 - Remove items in array loop-over. refer to

   [Looping through array and removing items, without breaking for loop](https://stackoverflow.com/questions/9882284/looping-through-array-and-removing-items-without-breaking-for-loop)

   [How to Loop Through Array and Remove Items Without Breaking the For Loop](https://www.w3docs.com/snippets/javascript/how-to-loop-through-array-and-remove-items-without-breaking-the-for-loop.html)

 #### Questions

 take notes of questions I am encountering and thinking during this progarm.

-- ✅ How to deal with placeholder node for `v-if`?
+- How to deal with placeholder node for `v-if`?

   supply later...

-- ✅ How to deal with placeholder node for `v-for`?
+- How to deal with placeholder node for `v-for`?

   supply later...

-- ✅ How to keep track of directives in `v-if` and `v-for` block?
+- How to keep track of directives in `v-if` and `v-for` block?

   supply later...

-- ✅ How to implement an Observer based on `Object.definePropery`?
+- How to implement an Observer based on `Object.definePropery`?

   supply later...

-- ✅ How to implement `track-by` to improve the performace of `v-for` directive?
+- How to implement `track-by` to improve the performace of `v-for` directive?

   supply later...

 - Is creation of component tree necessary? and how to create it?

   Form my prospective now, It's necessary to create a component tree for finding out all child components to unmount them with invoking their lifecycle function.
   As how to create it, We can identify Component node and directly render it, as well concatenate with parent component ref as a child ref in parsing phase. through rendering component, end up with getting the root element ref and unsubscription array. then insert that ref of root elemment into dom, in the meantime store both it and unsubscription into component instance.

 - could directives work on component node?
 - Do I need to collects all doms update as a batch for performance while data changes?